matloff/worthycsds/README.md

 New, New Thing, but much of the hoopla will typically be hype.
 Ask
 yourself:

 * How "new" is INV, really?
-Most innovations are incremental?
+Most innovations are incremental.

 * Is INV's "science fiction"-like name, say "Radical Random Trek," more marketing than technical advance?